eddoww/Astonia-Basic-Website/README.md

 #[Astonia Basic Website]

 This is a very basic design, with basic account creation/character creation to work with the source files from [Ishtar](http://brockhaus.org/astonia3.html)
+If you want to use this code, please be so kind to leave a small print of credits on the bottom of the page.

+Want to buy me a beer for this?
+Sure!
+I love beer!

 ## Requirements:
 - PHP >= 5.4